 In the event you become aware of suspicious account activity or are victimized by the theft of any of your personal information, immediate action is mandatory to minimize the damage.
 File a crime report with your local Police department and request a copy.
 Contact Mechanics Savings Deposit Services Department at 207-786-5700 or toll free at 1-877-886-1020

-and all of your creditors by telephone immediately to report the situation and follow up your call with a letter outlining the suspected fraud.
-Please also call us if you have specific questions about account fraud or questions about how we help protect your account information and help prevent you from becoming a victim of fraud or identity theft.
+and all of your creditors by telephone immediately to report the situation.
+Follow up your call with a letter outlining the suspected fraud.

 Additional Contact Information and Sources of Information